Overview of gun laws by nation: United Kingdom (Except Northern Ireland)

 An SGC allows the holder to purchase and own any number of shotguns, so long as they can be securely stored, and does not restrict purchase or storage of ammunition; additionally they may legally give shotgun ammunition to non-licence holders.
-Section 1 and 5 weapons require individual permission for each firearm or accessory, and there are restrictions as to the type and quantity of ammunition held.
+Section 1 and 5 firearms require individual permission for each firearm or accessory, and there are restrictions as to the type and quantity of ammunition held.
 Aside from Northern Ireland, private ownership of most handguns was banned in 1997, with exception for section 5 firearms licences, which are only generally issued to maritime security personnel, and those under police protection.
+In the run up to the 2012 Olympic Games, British Shooting reached agreement with the Home Office to nominate a small number of elite athletes who could keep and train with Section 5 pistols in the UK at designated ranges.

 There are several factors that may disqualify applicants.
 A custodial sentence of between three months and three years disqualifies applicants for five years from release; three years or greater disqualifies applicants for life.
 "Intemperate habits", such as substance use, may disqualify applicants.
 Being of "unsound mind", meaning a history of mental illness, or other relevant medical conditions may disqualify applicants, however there are no conditions that "make them automatically unsuitable to possess a firearm", and police will contact the applicant's general practitioner, who place a flag on the records of all licence holders.
 Applicants must also have suitable measures for storing firearms and ammunition, such as a gun safe.
 The FAC additionally requires demonstrating a good reason for each firearm the applicant wishes to own (such as hunting, pest control, collecting, or target shooting).
 Self-defence is only accepted as a good reason in Northern Ireland.